 Bangkok has incredible hostels and budget hotels.
 Here are our top picks:

-✨ Rooftop pool, near BTS Siam
+✨ Full kitchen, pool, near BTS Phra Khanong

 💡 Prices are approximate and may vary.
 Check partner sites for current rates.